-Bronze Corydoras (Corydoras Aeneus) Fish Species Profile
+Bronze Corydoras (Corydoras Aeneus) Species Profile & Care Guide

 The Bronze Corydoras is a small, peaceful freshwater catfish that has become quite popular in the home aquarium.
 This species of fish is easy to care for and are incredibly hardy but can be somewhat shy.
 They are incredibly eye-catching because of the variety of body colours they possess, and they are fascinating.